-For many countries around the world, May 25th is International Missing Children's Day.
-This date originates from the USA, and the symbol of the Day is the image of a blue forget-me-not.
+For many countries of the world, May 25 – is International Day of Missing Children ( International Missing Children’s Day ).
+This date leads its history from the United States, and the symbol of the Day is the image of a blue forget-me-not.